pnp/sp-dev-fx-webparts/samples/react-adaptivecards/README.md

 The web part sample conditionally hides and shows property pane controls depending on which settings you choose.

 ![Dependent Property Pane Controls](./assets/DependentControls.gif)

-### View Picker

-To create this sample, we had to create our own **View picker** control, which allows you to select a view from the list or document library you selected.

-The sample includes the source code for the `PropertyFieldViewPicker`, which renders the control, and `SPViewPickerService` which retrieves the views.

-The code for both components is largely derived from the [@pnp/spfx-property-controls](https://sharepoint.github.io/) library's [PropertyFieldListPicker control](https://sharepoint.github.io/sp-dev-fx-property-controls/controls/PropertyFieldListPicker/).

-We have submitted a [pull request](https://github.com/SharePoint/sp-dev-fx-property-controls/pull/230) to add the `PropertyFieldViewPicker` control to the @pnp/spfx-property-controls.
-If the pull request is accepted, we'll update this sample to remove the extraneous code and refer to the version of the @pnp/spfx-property-controls `PropertyFieldViewPicker`.

 ## For More Information